Tai Chi Chuan (Glasgow)

 Open or Close

-No. you can come on a Tuesday or Thursday, or both.
+No. You can come on a Tuesday evening or Saturday morning, or both.

 • Who is the instructor in Glasgow class ?